This Will Blow Your Mind (in a good way)

 Playing in the Dark – Gamification with Nefarious Intent

 The phrase dark pattern was originally used by Harry Brignull to describe the ways that UI designers were creating interfaces, web pages, and marketing strategies that were deceptive or manipulative.
-As instructional designers have increasingly leveraged elements of game design to engage their learner-players, they have often taken cues from the UI work done in some of these other spaces.
-While they do not generally employ these designs with malicious intent, there is a significant risk that lack of knowledge of the risks of dark patterns will lead to...
+As instructional designers have increasingly leveraged elements of game design to engage their learner-players, they have often taken cues from the UI work done in some of these other spaces...
 [More]

 Funding Your Idea